 While not always funny in the moment, humor is often found in some of the most heartbreaking moments of our love lives over time.

 Comedian Steve Allen observed that "tragedy plus time equals comedy."
 The concept is so seemingly accurate, it's been adopted by Carol Burnett, Bob Newhart, Lenny Bruce, and even Woody Allen.
 Never is this emotional mathematical calculation more accurate than when we look back on Valentine's Day debacles and laugh at the memory.
+This year, whether you're a couple in love in New Orleans looking for a cozy outing or in need of a good laugh, read on.

 NO ESCAPING LOVE